 Anxiety: Potential Complications

 So we waited.
 M, our son, was concerned that they might not be able to inflate the weight of his father’s abdominal adipose tissue for the laparoscopic surgery.
-Sure enough the surgeon came out and told us they were going to have to make a mid-line incision to get to the polyp.
+Sure enough the surgeon came out and told us they were going to have to make a mid-line incision in his abdomen to get to the polyp.
 We understood and gave consent.

 Soon the anesthetist came out and told us that three different anesthetists had been unable to put a central line in my husband’s neck because it was so short and obese.
 I gave consent for a PIC line.